Search

 The Masters a golf too far

-Has he recovered his style?
+Has he regained his former elegance?

 Happy tiger watching.